Key takeaways

 7. Shopping cart abandonment rate

-Rather self-explanatory, this is the percentage of shoppers who place an item in their basket but never complete the purchase process.
+A significant measurement in e-commerce is the percentage of shoppers who place an item in their basket but never complete the purchase process, resulting in cart abandonment.
+This metric sheds light on consumer behavior and reveals potential hurdles in the checkout process.

-Marketing automation strategies allow e-commerce stores to recover almost one-third of abandoned carts.
-Such methods include sending shoppers emails about the items left in their carts with an invitation to complete their purchase and providing additional incentives for them, like a discount coupon or free shipping.
+Marketing automation strategies allow e-commerce stores to recover almost one-third of abandoned shopping carts.
+Such methods include sending shoppers emails about the items left in their carts with an invitation to complete their purchase and offering incentives, such as discount coupons or free shipping, to encourage completion.
+Tracking customer acquisition cost alongside cart abandonment helps online store owners determine the ROI of these recovery efforts.

 How to track it?